Defining Metadata

 - Salesforce Setup Menu: Admins can configure objects, fields, workflows, and more using this main metadata management interface.

-- Metadata API: Provides programmatic metadata access, facilitating intricate installations and integrations.
+- Metadata API: Provides programmatic access to Metadata, facilitating intricate installations and integrations.

 - Salesforce CLI: An effective command-line tool for managing metadata and carrying out different Salesforce operations, available to developers.